ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

      extend_exclude: Optional[Pattern],
 ```

-This goes to show that while the strict runtime type checks can be very annoying they do
+> This goes to show that while the strict runtime type checks can be very annoying, they
-have value beyond memory safety.
+> do have value beyond memory safety.

 #### Sad and frustrating changes

 ... but others were just sad or annoying (mixing dataclasses with anything remotely fancy
-breaks mypyc):
+breaks mypyc).

 ```diff
 @@ -40,7 +38,8 @@ class CannotSplit(CannotTransform):